itamayo/embedQrCode/README.md

 ```
 # r.js -o minimize.js
 ```
-The minimized script would create on the dist/ folder.
+The minimized script would be created on the dist/ folder.